ccsb-scripps/AutoDock-GPU/doc/readme/readme_users.md

 | -lsrat   | Local-search rate            | 6 (%)         |
 | -trat    | Tournament rate              | 60 (%)        |
 | -resname | Name for docking output log  | "docking"     |

-# Documentation

-For a complete documentation, check the [Documentation](./doc/home)

-# Credits

-Leonardo Solis-Vasquez and Andreas Koch.
-2017.
-A Performance and Energy Evaluation of OpenCL-accelerated Molecular Docking.
-In Proceedings of the 5th International Workshop on OpenCL (IWOCL 2017).
-ACM, New York, NY, USA, Article 3, 11 pages.
-DOI: https://doi.org/10.1145/3078155.3078167

-# License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.